 Amazon Prime Day 2021: Discounts may not be as prime as you think

-Amazon.com's two-day Prime Day event will arrive on June 21-22 this year, with other major retailers like Walmart elbowing in on the action with their own sales.
+Amazon.com's two-day Prime Day event is June 21-22 this year, with other major retailers like Walmart elbowing in on the action with their own sales.
 But the summer discounts offered by Amazon and its competitors may not match the kind of door-busting sales that are typically available before the holidays, market researchers say.

 That may not deter shoppers from splurging on Amazon's Prime Day, given that 6 in 10 Americans told Adobe they plan to shop during Prime Day this year.
 Americans are opening their wallets like never before as the pandemic recedes and retailers, restaurants and other businesses reopen.
 Almost one-third of consumers surveyed by Adobe said they even plan to spend some of their stimulus money at the shopping event.

-"We expect Prime Day this year will surpass the 2020 Cyber Monday levels" of spending, said Jason Woosley, vice president, commerce product and platform, at Adobe Experience Cloud.
+"We expect Prime Day this year will surpass the 2020 Cyber Monday levels" of spending, Jason Woosley, vice president, commerce product and platform, at Adobe Experience Cloud, told CBS MoneyWatch.
 "It's a huge lift happening in the middle of June."

-The best categories to score deals will likely be in toys and electronics, with last year's Prime Day showing discounts of about 8% and 7%, respectively, Adobe's data found.
+The best categories to score deals are expected to be in toys and electronics, with last year's Prime Day showing discounts of about 8% and 7%, respectively, Adobe's data found.
 Sporting goods had the smallest discount, at 1.2%.

 "There's just not a lot of discounting," Woosley said.
 "For a retailer, it's tolerable — they can generate buzz without sacrificing too much."